Skip to main content

 PUT /api/v1/experiments/

 Update an experiment.
-Challengers are replaced entirely if provided.
+Challengers are replaced entirely when the challengers array is provided.

 Request Body